Los Altos Auto Repair

 THE BARKING LOT

 "Welcome to "The Barking Lot".
 An Automotive Education Blog.
-Each week, Duke, Cayenne and, Brandy open their book of knowledge to bark with you on automotive repair and maintenance.
-Check back often to see how they can teach an old dog new tricks and even some of you young dogs too.
+Each week, Duke, Brandy, and Cayenne open their book of knowledge to bark with you on automotive repair and maintenance.
+Check back often to see how they can teach an old dog new tricks and even some of you young dogs, too.
 Never stop learning!"

 OUR BLOG POSTS WITH THUMBNAILS INCLUDE A VIDEO!
 CLICK THE BLOG TITLE TO ACCESS AND PLAY IT.